 Entries will be judged based on writing quality, timeliness of topic, insight offered by submission, strength of conclusion, and overall impression.
 Up to four students who receive the highest review scores will receive an honorarium of $2,500 to further their educations.
 Additionally, the student with the highest ranked submission will receive an invitation to attend the 6th VGBA Summit in Los Angeles, and will have their article published as part of a new VGBA Law Journal.

-To enter, eligible individual applicants have to submit an original paper on a current legal-focused topic pertaining to the video game industry.
-Examples may include issues related to Intellectual Property, Right of Publicity, Privacy and Data Security or Taxation.
+To enter, applicants will submit an original paper on a current legal-focused topic pertaining to the video game industry.
+Examples may include issues related to Intellectual Property, Right of Publicity, Privacy and Data Security, or Taxation.
 All submissions will be reviewed by a panel of VGBA accredited members.

 About The VGBA